-- A public record of a state charter school is any tangible or intangible document created, received, or maintained by the school or any entity on behalf of the school. - A public record of a state charter school remains a public record of the state charter school even if it is transferred to another party for storage or maintenance. - All public records, except for those specifically exempt from disclosure by law or court order, must be available for public review and copying. - Common Exemptions: - Education records containing personally identifiable student information. - Records concerning public employees that reveal the public employee's home address, home telephone number, day and month of birth, social security number, insurance...
+- A public record of a state charter school is any tangible or intangible document created, received, or maintained by the school or any entity on behalf of the school. - A public record of a state charter school remains a public record of the state charter school even if it is transferred to another party for storage or maintenance. - All public records, except for those specifically exempt from disclosure by law or court order, must be available for public review and copying.

+Common Exemptions:

+- Education records containing personally identifiable student information. - Records concerning public employees that reveal the public employee's home address, home telephone number, day and month of birth, social security number, insurance... - Personnel Records largely are NOT exempt.